 One of the biggest problems that individuals have with websites is that they are not sure that the content that they receive is accurate.

-If you are not using one of the "Electronic Databases" listed in the FAU Libraries Electronic Collection, you need to consider some of the following questions when evaluating information from the Internet (CRAAP test):
+If you are not using one of the "Electronic Databases listed in this guide or via the FAU Libraries Electronic Collection, you need to consider some of the following questions when evaluating information from the Internet:

 Here are some links to reliable sites that will help you with your evaluation: